Quantro-Wiwek/DSAL/README.md

-# DSAL
+# SPPU DSAL
-All Dsa lab assignment are there in it
+All SPPU Dsa lab assignment are there in it
+SE-DSA